noriyoshiabe/NASequencer/doc/en/nas.md

 Exported to Standard MIDI File as Copyright Notice (FF 02h) in first MTrk chunk.

 ### RESOLUTION
-Changing config of ticks per quarter note.
+Changes config of ticks per quarter note.
 Default value is 480.
 Changing is only once per sequence.
 Exported to Standard MIDI File as division(ticks per quarter-note) in Header Chunks.